skylerkatz/hover/README.md

 <h1 align="center"><img src="/docs/images/splash.png" alt="Hover" width="600"></h1>

 Hover is a CLI for deploying web applications to AWS Lambda.
-It utilizes Docker, CloudFormation and the AWS SDK to containerize and deploy your app.
+It containerizes and deploys your app using Docker, CloudFormation, and the AWS SDK.

-Hover currently supports **Laravel PHP**.
-Contributions to support more web frameworks (PHP or otherwise) are most welcome.
+**Laravel PHP** is currently supported by Hover.
+Contributions to help support more web frameworks (PHP or otherwise) are greatly appreciated.

 ## Features